bartmassi/thesis/README.md

 Anything else is a script or for development purposes, and there is no guarantee that it will run.
 Scripts that begin with 'TEST' are playgrounds for development, and where exploratory analysis takes place.
+These files are intended for my use only.